MagdalenaRomanowska/Passport---UserPanel.app/README.md

 ### **General info**
-- App is made for eductional purposes (practising Passport) during Web Developer Bootcamp 2020.
+- App is made for eductional purposes (practising Passport, OAuth) during Web Developer Bootcamp 2020 (submodule 31.4).

 ### **Running the project**
 - One can run this project with command: